-Hailed as a ‘rare talent’ by the Daily Mail and ‘unmissable’ by Lee Child, Leigh Russell is the author of the internationally bestselling Geraldine Steel and Ian Peterson series of psychological crime thrillers (No Exit Press), the Lucy Hall mystery series (Thomas & Mercer), and two standalone domestic noir thrillers, The Adulterer’s Wife and Suspicion (Bloodhound Books).
+Leigh Russell is the author of twenty-two published novels.
+Her work comprises the internationally bestselling Geraldine Steel series of crime thrillers (No Exit Press), which has sold well over a million copies, the Lucy Hall mystery series (Thomas & Mercer), and two standalone domestic noir thrillers, The Adulterer’s Wife and Suspicion (Bloodhound Books).

-Leigh studied at the University of Kent, gaining a Masters degree in English.
+Leigh studied at the University of Kent, where she gained a Masters degree in English.
 She has a Diploma in Specific Learning Difficulties from the British Dyslexia Association, and a Certificate in Teaching English as a Foreign Language.
 For many years she taught English at secondary school, specialising for fifteen years in supporting pupils with specific learning difficulties.

 Committed to supporting new writers, Leigh judges several writing competitions, including serving as Chair of the prestigious CWA Debut Dagger judges.
 She also runs the CWA critiquing service, and is a Royal Literary Fellow.

 Leigh is married, has two daughters, and one granddaughter, and lives in North West London.

 She currently has a dystopian novel, a historical novel, and a humorous novel out on submission to publishers, in addition to continuing with her successful series of crime novels.